DMPbelgium/roadmap/ugent/README.md

 * read ugent/CHANGES.txt and see if the changes mentioned are still necessary, still work or need update

+* always set file format to `dos` if you're using `vi(m)` because the DCC does.
+  Setting this to `unix` will show unrelated differences because of different line endings.

 * read ugent/TODO.txt and see if all still apply

 ## branding information